vygr/ChrysaLisp/docs/TASKS.md

 neighbors.
 In this way the network wide routing and service tasks info is distributed.

+The Kernel task is responsible for distribution of task creation requests via sending a message to it on `mailbox_id` 0.
+This method of starting a task passes the task creation request from Kernel to neighboring Kernel until the decision is made to call `'sys_task :start` by one of the Kernels, then the `net_id` of the new task is returned to the original requester.

 ## Link tasks

 A link task, or driver, is a task that registers itself with the Kernel as a task that can send message data to a neighbor node.